 Initially released as a complement to the high-end Razer Blade, this model has benefited greatly from its lack of a proprietary connection, making it a fantastic way to boost your laptop’s power, no matter who makes it.

 The main disadvantage of this product is its price.
 The Razer Core retails for a little under $500, which is a lot of money, especially considering you have to buy a GPU too.

 That said, Razer is a well-established company with a great track record, plus this product comes with one year’s limited warranty, which will protect you from any defects or problems that aren’t your fault so you can have some peace of mind on that front.

 Now, for maximum performance, you’ll need a secondary monitor.

-The reason for this is that even with the Thunderbolt 3 connection, data has to be transferred from your laptop to the graphics card and back, accelerating the laptop’s screen which can lead to some slowdown, whereas a second monitor provides a much smoother alternative (just remember to disable the laptop screen!).
+The reason for this is that even with the Thunderbolt 3 connection, data has to be transferred from your laptop to the graphics card and back, accelerating the laptop’s screen, which can lead to some slowdown.
+In contrast, a second monitor provides a much smoother alternative (just remember to disable the laptop screen!).

 Since the data has to be moved to the GPU via Thunderbolt 3, the GPU won’t run as smoothly as one in a desktop would, but the returns aren’t bad at all: it’s estimated that you’ll be able to run it at around 90% of its efficiency, which is a marked step up from an onboard graphics card.